Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-In the ever-expanding universe of maximalist running shoes, the Brooks Ghost Max 2 carves out its territory as a specialist in comfort and protection, not speed.
-This comprehensive review dives deep into its performance, examining whether its high-stack cushioning and stable design make it the ideal workhorse for your easy runs, long walks, and demanding days on your feet.
+The Brooks Ghost Max 2 plays a very specific role in the maximalist category: comfort and protection, not speed.
+This review breaks down how it performs and whether its high-stack cushioning and stable design make it a true workhorse for easy runs, long walks, and long days on your feet.

 Quick Take